Gap Selling: Everything You Need to Know

 UPDATED BY

-Gap selling is a sales methodology that focuses on closing the gap between a customer’s current state and where they want to be in the future.
-To close the deal, a sales rep must uncover the full scope of the problem or challenge standing in the way of a customer’s desired situation before they even begin discussing the product.
+Gap selling is a sales methodology that focuses on closing the “gap” between a customer’s current state and where they want to be in the future.
+To close the deal, a sales representative must uncover the full scope of the challenge standing in the way of a customer’s desired situation before discussing their product.

 What Is Gap Selling?